-Is IQ fixed, or does it change?
+Is IQ fixed at birth, or is it changeable?
 Can intelligence be increased?
-Can intelligence decline?
+Can it decline?
 The cognitive scientists’ answer to these questions have changed over the past twenty years and parents of children who have struggled with reading need to understand the implications of that change, for scientists have only recently determined that life experiences are indeed capable of increasing or decreasing one's intelligence over time.

 The Remaining Challenge